-1. Which cost accumulation procedure is best suited to a continuous mass production process of similar units?

-a.
-Job order.

-b.
-Process.

-c.
-Standard.

-d.
-Actual.

-2. Which of the following statements about process cost accounting systems is false?

-a.
-Beginning units of work in process plus the units put into production should equal ending work in process units plus units completed.

-b.
-The cost flows in journal entries for process cost accounting systems and job order cost accounting systems are similar.

-c.
-Process cost accounting is well suited for those production processes where similar units are produced in a continuous flow.

-d.
-The equivalent units of production for materials and conversion costs are the same.

-3. An equivalent unit of material is equal to:

-a.
-The amount of material necessary to complete one unit of production.

-b.
+- 1. Which cost accumulation procedure is best suited to a continuous mass production process of similar units? - a.
+Job order. - b.
+Process. - c.
+Standard. - d.
+Actual. - 2.
+Which of the following statements about process cost accounting systems is false? - a.
+Beginning units of work in process plus the units put into production should equal ending work in process units plus units completed. - b.
+The cost flows in journal entries for process cost accounting systems and job order cost accounting systems are similar. - c.
+Process cost accounting is well suited for those production processes where similar units are produced in a continuous flow. - d.
+The equivalent units of production for materials and conversion costs are the same. - 3.
+An equivalent unit of material is equal to: - a.
+The amount of material necessary to complete one unit of production. - b.
 The amount of material necessary to start a unit of production into work in process.

-c.
+- c.
 Half of the material necessary to complete one unit of finished goods.

-d.
+- d.
 An equivalent unit of conversion cost.

-4. Beginning work in process was 1,200 units, 2,800 additional units were put into production, and ending work in process was 500 units.
+- 4. Beginning work in process was 1,200 units, 2,800 additional units were put into production, and ending work in process was 500 units.
 How many units were completed?

-a.
+- a.
 500

 - b.
 3,000

 - c.
 3,300

 - d.
 3,500

-5. The Wright company had, at the beginning of 2014, a work in process of 10,000 units.
+- 5. The Wright company had, at the beginning of 2014, a work in process of 10,000 units.
 During 2014, 57,500 additional units were started into production.
 Ending work in process on December 31, 2014, was 7,500 units.
 The beginning work in process was 100 % complete as to direct materials and 75 % complete as to conversion costs.
 The ending work in process was 100 % complete as to direct materials and 50 % complete as to conversion costs.
 Total direct material put into process cost UAH 57,500.
 Total conversion cost put into process cost UAH 84,375.
-Beginning work in process cost UAH 21,250, of which UAH 13,250 accounted for materials and UAH 8,000 made expenditures for conversion costs are incurred uniformly throughout manufacturing.
+Beginning work in process cost UAH 21,250, of which UAH 13,250 accounted for materials and UAH 8,000 made expenditures for conversion.
+All materials are added at the start of the production process, and conversion costs are incurred uniformly throughout manufacturing.
 The Wright company uses a weighted-average process cost system.
 The cost per equivalent unit for conversion cost for 2014 was:

 - a.
 1.00

 - b.
 1.23

 - c.
 1.33

 - d.
 1.45

-6. The Wright company had, at the beginning of 2014, a work in process of 10,000 units.
+- 6. The Wright company had, at the beginning of 2014, a work in process of 10,000 units.
 During 2014, 57,500 additional units were started into production.
 Ending work in process on December 31, 2014, was 7,500 units.
 The beginning work in process was 100 % complete as to direct materials and 75 % complete as to conversion costs.
 The ending work in process was 100 % complete as to direct materials and 50 % complete as to conversion costs.
 Total direct material put into process cost UAH 57,500.
 Total conversion cost put into process cost UAH 84,375.
-Beginning work in process cost UAH 21,250, of which UAH 13,250 accounted for materials and UAH 8,000 made expenditures for conversion.
-All materials are added at the
+Beginning work in process cost UAH 21,250, of which UAH 13,250 accounted for materials and UAH 8,000 made expenditures

-Start of the production process, and conversion costs are incurred uniformly throughout manufacturing.
+for conversion.
+All materials are added at the start of the production process, and conversion costs are incurred uniformly throughout manufacturing.
 The Wright company uses a weighted-average process cost system.
 The value assigned to Wright's ending work in process inventory at the end of 2014 is: